 Meet the Expert

 Keep reading to learn more about silk presses.

 What is a Silk Press?

 "The term silk press has been around forever, but the method received its name from a play-on-words: using a pressing comb and having the ability to see an individual's hair go from a coily to a silky look in one sitting without the use of chemicals or hair smoothers," says McKnight.

-“Before beginning a silk press, you should scratch any excess skin or flakes from the scalp—this will allow for a cleaner base and healthier scalp," says Lee.
-"When shampooing, it's great to start with a mild clarifying shampoo to remove clogs, dirt, and oils."
+"When shampooing, it's great to start with a mild clarifying shampoo to remove clogs, dirt, and oils," says Lee.

 Then, follow with a sulfate-free hydrating shampoo to hydrate your hair without drying out your curls.

 As someone with chronically dry hair (thanks L.A.), a deep condition is always a step for me in my weekly washday, and Lee agrees.
 “You should always do a deep conditioning treatment for 20-30 minutes under a dryer or steamer before any heat styling, and rinse with cool water to seal the cuticles.”